HSLdevcom/digitransit-site/src/pages/en/developers/user-interfaces/index.md

 ---
-title: Services
+title: User interfaces
 ---

 ## User interface
 | Service                               | Description                     |
 |---------------------------------------|---------------------------------|
-| [Digitransit-ui](./5-digitransit-ui/) | Mobile friendly web UI that is built on top of APIs
+| [Digitransit-ui](./1-digitransit-ui/) | Mobile friendly web UI that is built on top of APIs